KPISTOLAS/EnviromentFireAlarm/README.md

 # EnviromentFireAlarm
-A embeded system project for a Fire Alarm in forests using raspberry pi pico w
+A embeded system project for a Fire Alarm in forests using raspberry pi pico w and drone scouting.
+There are 2 parts in this project, the ground and the aerial system.
+The ground will collect data and shows us which area is most likely to catch fire.
+Also, all data will use to mark the area of danger so the aerial system.
+In the air, there will be a small plane flying above these areas to ensure the alarms.
+There will be a camera that analyze the data using an AI.
+## Ground system

 ## List of Equipment

 1) Raspberry Pi Pico W (with WiFi for data transmission)